- Campus Life

 SUNY Plattsburgh reserves the right to terminate any use of the Designated Public Forum Location in the event either the speaker or a member(s) of an audience engages in conduct that violates the:

-All applications must be reviewed and approved by the Vice President for Administration or designee.
+All applications must be reviewed and approved by the Assistant to the V.P. for Administration or designee.
 Completed applications to use the Designated Public Forum Location must be sent or hand delivered to:

 710 Kehoe Administration Building